CloudWatch is a collection of services that monitor/observe cloud resources – via metrics, logs, and events – and provide actionable insights.

 Monitoring Plans

-- Basic: Data is available in 5-minute periods at no charge.
+- Standard (Basic) monitoring : Data is available in 5-minute period at no charge.

-- Detailed: Data is available in 1-minute periods with an additional charge.
+- Detailed monitoring: Data is available in 1-minute period with an additional charge.

 CloudWatch Services